 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years under one type of deferrals: elective deferrals (employee contribution).
+The plan permits participants to defer a portion of their salary until future years under one type of deferral: elective deferrals (employee contribution).

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by CPI Qualified Plan Consultants Inc. The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.
-For the year ended August 31, 2014, the District made \$0.00 in employer contributions to the plan.
+The plan is administered by a third party administrator.
+The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.